 Automated Platform Optimization

 Some maintenance operations are automated and may occur outside of scheduled maintenance windows.
 These operations are designed to keep the Kaleido platform healthy while not impacting any paid-for customer resources.
-For nodes created on the starter or team tier, there are no SLA guarantees.
+For nodes created on the starter or developer tier, there are no SLA guarantees.
 Failover may occur automatically as directed by the platform in order to optimize usage on the platform.
 The customer does not have control of when these failovers occur, and should not use the starter or team tier for important workloads.
 The platform does not run automated optimization of resources created on the business or enterprise tier outside of posted maintenance windows.